 Tell me more about Polystyrene

-“How can Formance SIPs be eco-friendly if they use EPS (expanded polystyrene).
-Polystyrene ANYTHING is terrible for the environment!”
+“How can Formance SIPs be eco-friendly if you use EPS (expanded polystyrene)?

-The fact is EPS is recycleable.
-In fact it's the only rigid foam product that is.
+The fact is EPS is recyclable, and it's the only rigid foam product that is.
 Choosing any other rigid foam product for your building material will leave a legacy of ecological issues as buildings are replaced or modified down the track.
+With no way of recycling them, other foams will go straight to the landfill.

 The OSB/EPS SIP is one of the most environmentally-friendly building materials and one we're proud to offer for projects all over New Zealand.